Canadian Air Transport Security Authority

-The Canadian Air Transport Security Authority (CATSA; Administration canadienne de la sûreté du transport aérien) is the Canadian Crown Corporation responsible for security screening of people and baggage and the administration of identity cards at the 89 designated airports in Canada.
+The Canadian Air Transport Security Authority (CATSA; Administration canadienne de la sûreté du transport aérien) is the Canadian Crown Corporation responsible for security screening of people and baggage and the administration of identity cards at the 89 designated airports in Canada (81 of which are currently active).
 CATSA responds to Transport Canada and reports to the Government of Canada through the Minister of Transport.

 The federal budget presented on March 19, 2019 included a reference to the possibility of privatizing CATSA.
 On June 21, 2019, Parliament passed the Security Screening Services Commercialization Act, which allows the Governor-in-Council to designate a private not-for-profit corporation as the designated screening authority to take over and privatize the screening duties of CATSA.
 However, as a result of COVID-19, the privatization plans have been delayed with no clear timeline for discussions to resume.

 Constitution

 The Canadian Air Transport Security Authority was officially formed April 1, 2002, following the terrorist attacks on September 11, 2001 in the United States.
 After September 11, 2001, the Government of Canada took responsibility for airport screening which, until then, was the responsibility of the airlines as per direction from Transport Canada.
 The Canadian Air Transport Security Authority Act (Budget Implementation Act, 2001) provides additional security requirements as prescribed under the Aeronautics Act.

 CATSA shares responsibility for civil aviation security with several federal government departments and agencies, air carriers and airport operators.
 Transport Canada is Canada's designated national civil aviation security regulator, under the standards established by the International Civil Aviation Organization (ICAO).

 CATSA contracts screening services to private security companies.
-There were 5,747 active screening personnel across Canada in 2020–2021, and 7 million passengers screened.
-Passenger levels in 2020–2021 were significantly lower than usual due to the COVID-19 pandemic.
+There were 8,984 active screening personnel across Canada in 2024, who screened a combined 66.6 million passengers.

+Ranks

+The following are the rank insignias used by CATSA Screening Officers: